We compare quotes from all the leading insurers

 6-week rule

-The "6-week rule" in group health insurance dictates that if an employee needs in/day-patient treatment available on the NHS within six weeks, they must follow the NHS route.
+The "6-week rule" in group health insurance dictates that if an employee needs in/day-patient treatment and it is available on the NHS within six weeks, they must follow the NHS route.
 However, if the NHS cannot provide treatment within this timeframe, the employee can access private care immediately.
 This rule does not apply to outpatient treatment, which remains accessible without waiting.
-It offers employees timely access to medical care, ensuring that necessary treatments are received promptly, whether through the NHS or private healthcare providers.
+It ensures that treatments are received promptly, whether through the NHS or private healthcare providers.

 Your medical underwriting options